Where to Travel in January 2023

 Where to go on holiday in January

-Start 2020 with renewed spring in your step, pack the suitcases and head out to explore some of the world's far-flung places that are best visited at this time of year.
-You may have made a New Year's resolution to discover more of the world and January marks no better time to do so.
-Celebrate in style in Moscow or take some time out from it all surrounded by the desert in Jordan, or perhaps set yourself a physical challenge and take on Mount Kilimanjaro.
+Start 2023 with renewed spring in your step, pack the suitcases and head out to explore some of the world's far-flung places that are best visited at this time of year.
+You may have made a New Year's resolution to discover more of the world and January makes a great time to do so.
+Celebrate in style in Iceland or take some time out from it all surrounded by the desert in Jordan.
+Or perhaps take some time to enjoy the sun-kissed beaches of Zanzibar.

-To help you plan your January 2020 holiday we've put together our selection of New Year destinations and top experiences to enjoy as well as a guide to the best beach breaks and wildlife spots at this time of year.
+To help you decide where to go in January 2023, we've put together our selection of New Year destinations and top experiences to enjoy, as well as a guide to the best beach breaks and wildlife spots at this time of year.
 You'll also find our choice of recommended tours.

 Best Festivals in January